a4ayad/cc9-demo-2-node/README.md

 ## Github repo
 https://github.com/a4ayad/demo-2-node

+## NPX Command
+$ npx demo-2-node

 ## Instructions
-You've created and published your package to NPM, now we need to make it robust and usable.
+Created and published the package to NPM, now we need to make it robust and usable.
 You will build a command line version of your resume.

-Convert your written professional resume into an object.
+Converted the written professional resume into an object.

 Update your project so anyone can pull your new node package and run: